What Is a Sprain

 - Limited joint function

 Ankle sprains are the most common type of sprain.
-In fact, ankle sprains are the most common injury suffered by all high school athletes in the U.S. Wrists, knees, elbows, and fingers are also often sprained.
+In fact, ankle sprains are the most common injury suffered by all high school athletes in the U.S. Other common sprains include wrist, knee, elbow, and finger sprains.

 Treating a Sprain